 What is quality content?

-Content quality is determined by how well your content achieves its goal.
-What makes content “quality”, then is subjective – it depends on its purpose.
+Content quality is how well your content achieves its purpose.
+What makes content “quality,” then, is subjective – it depends on your goal.

 What kind of content is your target audience searching for?
 Some people may want a high-level overview of a topic for beginners, while others may be looking for an in-depth analysis of something more specific.